It was somewhere around March-April 2009 when I decided to quit my daily job to become a professional blogger.

 - Email marketing

-To name a few..
-Good thing here is; if you are already a blogger, you must have acquired many of these skills.
-And with little practice, you can acquire all other missing skills by reading and implementing.
-That’s how I have learning every day.
+If you are already a blogger, you may have already acquired many of these skills.
+And with a some education (including articles like this from ShoutMeLoud) and a little practice, you can acquire any skills you may be missing by reading and implementing.
+Indeed that is how I have learned and ultimately succeeded myself.

-You need to understand the SEO basics, Photo editing, Grammar, Writing skills, Video creation, social media and web analytics to become a successful pro-blogger and not just another blogger.
-You should check out this article which list habits of A-list bloggers.
+You need to understand the SEO basics, photo editing, grammar, writing skills, video creation, social media and web analytics we apply every day to become a successful pro-blogger and not just another blogger.

-Things to keep in your mind before getting into shoes of a professional blogger:
+Things to keep in mind before stepping into the shoes of a professional blogger:

-- What will be your traffic generation source?
-(Make sure don’t only rely on search engines).
+- What will your traffic generation sources be?
+(Make sure you are not only relying on search engines!)

-- What and how you are going to extend your blog and blog brand?
+- How do you intend to expand your blog and blog brand?

-It took me almost 6 months to decide to become a professional blogger.
-It was relatively easy for me in 2009, but in 2014 blogging has become giant, and you need to be more equipped to rely on just blogging as your only source of income.
+It took me almost six months to decide to become a professional blogger.
+It was relatively easy for me in 2009, but in 2014 the blogging world has become immense, and you need to be far better equipped in order to be able to rely on blogging as your only source of income.

-Off topic but I always suggest college people to start with a blog of their own.
-College time is the best phase of life when you can start a blog.
-Imagine 10 articles a month and by the end of year you will have 120 articles and by the end of your college you will have an old established blog with almost 360+ articles.
-This will ensure you that you will have a side income source which will cover your few bills.
+I always suggest to college students that they start a blog of their own.
+College is the best phase of life for starting a blog.
+I tell students to have a goal of writing ten articles a month.
+This way, by the end of one year you will have 120 articles published, and by the end of your college career you will have an old, established blog with almost 360+ articles.
+This will also ensure that you will have a side income source to help cover your bills.

 Tip: They say we should “never put all our eggs in one basket”, and this is certainly true of professional blogging.
 If your income source is from just one blog, you need to expand your empire to ensure that in the future some Google algo change, or a server collapse or any other kind of unexpected issue will not end your career and find you without a source of income for months.